jaspershen/shen/content/en/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 21  # Order that this section will appear.

-title = "Research"
+title = "Research highlights"
-subtitle = "Research highlight"
+subtitle = "More in Publications"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.